Reviews are table stakes in winning today’s consumers.

-Local enterprises feel the pressure and are taking proactive measures to compete online.
+Local businesses feel the pressure and are taking proactive measures to compete online.

-Although 69% of local enterprises report an average review rating of 4.0+, local enterprise leaders are feeling the need to improve their online reputation as the market becomes increasingly competitive.
+Although 67% of local businesses report an average review rating of 4.0+, local business leaders are feeling the need to improve their online reputation as the market becomes increasingly competitive.

-81% of local enterprises say they are at least somewhat proactive about their online reputation, with 27% saying they are very proactive.
+79% of local businesses say they are at least somewhat proactive about their online reputation, with 30% saying they are very proactive.

-Local enterprises are 1.4x more likely to have an average star rating of 4.5 or higher if they are proactive about their online reputation vs. if they are passive about it.
-44% of local enterprises say that online reviews are “very important” to their business’s success.
+Local businesses are 1.4x more likely to have an average star rating of 4.5 or higher if they are proactive about their online reputation vs. if they are passive about it.
+45% of local businesses say that online reviews are “very important” to their business’s success.

-In 24% of local enterprises, the marketing manager is held most responsible for the business’s online reputation.
+In 39% of SMB local businesses, the Owner/ CEO is held most responsible for their online reputation.

-Local enterprises are more likely to respond to positive reviews than negative reviews.
+Businesses are more likely to say they respond to positive reviews than negative reviews.

-53% of local enterprises say they respond to all or most reviews.
-14% say they rarely or never respond to reviews.
+54% of local businesses say they respond to all or most reviews.
+16% of local businesses say they rarely or never respond to reviews.

-Local enterprises are employing varied strategies to try to improve their online reputation.
+Local businesses are employing varied strategies to try to improve their online reputation.

-Almost all local enterprises using reputation management software say that the software pays for itself.
+Almost all local businesses using a reputation management software say that the software pays for itself.

-97% of local enterprises who use reputation management software at least somewhat agree that it provides enough ROI to make up for the cost.
+94% of local businesses who use a reputation management software at least somewhat agree that it provides enough ROI to make up for the cost.

 Dominate your local market.